 Having told of the preparation of the wooden icon panel, today I would like to talk a bit about the actual painting of an icon.
 I will not go into great detail, because my purpose is not to tell artists how to paint icons, but rather to give those interested in icons the necessary background to understand how they are made.

 To make things simple, we can use the way in which an icon was often painted in the 19th century.
 It began with a pattern, either a description of a saint in a podlinnik — a manual that told painters the appropriate garments, hair, shape of beard, objects held, scroll (when appropriate) and title for each saint — or else an actual pattern.
-Such a pattern was often made from an existing icon by following over its outlines with a fine brush dipped in a sticky substance such as garlic juice or honey.
+Such a pattern was often made from an existing icon by following over its outlines with a fine brush dipped in a sticky substance such as tinted garlic juice or honey.
 A piece of paper was pressed over the surface, and the sticky substance formed the outlines of the icon on the paper.

 Those outlines were then gone over with needle pricks to make holes in the paper following the outlines.
-This created the icon pattern, which one could then put over the smooth levkas (gesso) suface of the prepared icon panel.
+This created the icon pattern, which one could then put over the smooth levkas (gesso) surface of the prepared icon panel.
 Powdered charcoal in a little bag was then pounced lightly over the surface of the paper pattern, and its fine dust went through the needle pricks and onto the gesso surface of the panel.

 To understand the sequence of painting, it is helpful to ponder a different kind of icon for a moment, those painted as folk objects in Romania on the reverse side of a pane of glass.
 To paint such an icon, one had to do it in reverse, first painting, for example, the light highlights of a saint’s face, and then working backward to the base colors.

 Russian icon painting on panels, by contrast, began with a brownish base color for a saint’s face and exposed body parts.
 This brownish color was called the sankir.
 The Greeks often preferred it to have a slightly more greenish-olive tinge.
-Then successive layers of lighter colors of ochre paint were superimposed over the brown to dark brown sankir to bring out the forms and highlghts of the face, etc. This process of adding progressively lighter layers over one another is called vokhrenie or okhrenie, or in rough English, “ochering.”
+Then successive layers of lighter colors of ochre paint were superimposed over the brown to dark brown sankir to bring out the forms and highlights of the face, etc. This process of adding progressively lighter layers over one another is called vokhrenie or okhrenie, or in rough English, “ochering.”

 If we look at this detail from an icon of John the Forerunner (John the Baptist), we can see clearly how the entire surface of the face was first painted with a brown sankir.
 Then the features of the face were moulded by adding progressively lighter layers over that, leaving the darker color visible here and there.
 So icons were painted in a system of layered colors, with lighter colors superimposed over darker colors, finishing with increasingly white touches.
 The exceptions here to this are the eyebrows, which are in an even darker brown than the base color, as well as the dark strokes used to detail the hair, as well as elsewhere to finish the image.
 Note that the base color of the hair and beard are exactly the same brown base color used for the face.